Senate to pass budget, ushering in lull in fiscal battle

 In 2011, a similar fight over the debt limit shook financial markets and cost the United States its top-tier credit rating.

-Even then, the so-called “grand bargain” that reduces deficits by $2 trillion or more by pairing revenues from tax loopholes with savings from reforms to the Medicare health program for the elderly and the Social Security retirement system will likely remain elusive with such deep divisions.
+Even then, a so-called “grand bargain” to reduce the national deficit by $2 trillion or more by pairing revenues from tax loopholes with savings from reforms to the Medicare health program for the elderly and the Social Security retirement system will likely remain elusive with such deep divisions.

 “I‘m skeptical that we get any sort of grand bargain,” West said.

-But a smaller deal could be that chips away at the deficit and prevents major disruptions to the economy and financial markets may be possible, added Valliere.
+But a smaller deal that chips away at the deficit and prevents major disruptions to the economy and financial markets may be possible, added Valliere.

 “The savings may be in the hundreds of billions, not the trillions, but it’s another increment of fiscal restraint,” he said.